 Bud takes an oath as a member of the JAG Corps.
 Aboard an aircraft carrier a series of major engineering casualties severely interfere with flight operations.
 Harm and Mac investigate, and they figure it out, then Harm takes a ride.

-Bud receives a promotion from jaygee to full lieutenant; then Bud Sr. enters in uniform, announces that the Navy has recalled him to active duty to try him at a court-martial (for larceny and wrongful disposition of government property), and he asks Bud to defend him.
+Bud receives a promotion from Lieutentant Junior Grade to full Lieutenant; then Bud Sr. enters in uniform, announces that the Navy has recalled him to active duty to try him at a court-martial (for larceny and wrongful disposition of government property), and he asks Bud to defend him.
 Harm prosecutes, Bud defends, and Bud Sr. assaults and batters a government witness.
 Bud proves to be a vigorous and aggressive adversary at trial.
 Bud and Harriet throw a wetdown party at Murphy's Tavern.
 Continuing to look after Dar-lin, LCdr.
-Jordi Parker takes her to the JAG office, and Dar-lin ...
+Jordi Parker takes her to the JAG office,...

 After a call from a priest, Mac sees her dying estranged father and her estranged mother as well.
 Mac feels and expresses much anger and frustration, yet she reaches some resolution with each of them.
 Harm gets laser surgery on his eyes.